girlscript/winter-of-contributing/Datascience_With_Python/Statistics/Tutorials/Poisson Distribution/README.md

 5. Poisson distribution can be unimodal or bi-modal, depending on the rate parameter (λ).
    If it is a non-integer, then the distribution will be uni-modal, If it is an integer, then it will be bi-modal.

+## Conditions for Poisson Distribution:

+1. An event can occur any number of times during a time period.
+2. Events should be independent.
+In other words, occurrence of one event, should not affect the probability of another event occurring in the same time period.
+3. The rate of occurrence (λ) will be constant; that is, the rate should not change over the time.
+4. The probability of an event occurring is proportional to the length of the time period.

 ## Mean & Variance of a Poisson Distribution :